delphic-digital/Skeletor.docs/content/contribute/get-started.md

 |-- Skeletor.util
 |   |-- # These are utilities such as feature detects and the component loader
 ```
+Now run `npm install` to install the development dependencies.

 Next: [Writing a plugin](/contribute/writing-a-plugin/)